 Methicillin-resistant Staphylococcus aureus (MRSA) infection is caused by a type of staph bacteria that's become resistant to many of the antibiotics used to treat ordinary staph infections.

-Another type of MRSA infection has occurred in the wider community — among healthy people.
-This form, community-associated MRSA (CA-MRSA), often begins as a painful skin boil.
+Another type of infection has occurred in the wider community — among healthy people.
+This form, community-associated (CA-MRSA), often begins as a painful skin boil.
 It's usually spread by skin-to-skin contact.
 At-risk populations include groups such as high school wrestlers, child care workers and people who live in crowded conditions.

 - Warm to the touch